jailbirt/theeye-docs/workflow/readme.md

 ![](/images/workflow1.jpg)

-Name your workflow and select a trigger.
-(Task or monitor)
+Name your workflow and select a trigger (Task or monitor).
+In this example the trigger is a scrapper monitor that will report failure when the "transaction API" is down.

 ![](/images/workflow2.jpg)

 Add an event to connect tasks, by clicking "Add Event".
+The examples shows how the success event of task "Get Pending Transactions" will execute the task "Execute Pending Transactions" by passing all the pending transactions to it.

 ![](/images/workflow5.jpg)

-You will see that your workflow graph is drawn.
+Workflow graph is drawn.
 Select your starting task and confirm to save the workflow.

 ![](/images/workflow4.jpg)